rlarao/AnalyticalEOR.jl/docs/src/reactive_transport/ionexchange.md

-# Single Phase Reactive Transport
+# Solution with Ion Exchange Reactions